hpottier/Bgp-At-Doors-of-Autonomous-Systems-is-Simple/P3/Instructions.md

 !
 ```

-# Configuring RR
+# Configuring Reflector
-Start vtysh and enter config mode again then paste this config
+Start vtysh and enter config mode again then paste this config.
 ```
 hostname router_hpottier-1
 no ipv6 forwarding